kevinylee/saigon-deli/README.md

 2. Run the website: `npx gatsby develop`
 3. Run the webhooks: `stripe listen --forward-to http://localhost:9999/.netlify/functions/webhook`

+To debug locally, you can run the node REPL with: `node --env-file=.env.development`

 ## Deploying to Production

 All hooked up via Netlify.